zama-ai/concrete/docs/tutorial/rounding.md

 ```

 {% hint style="info" %}
-These can vary from system to system!
+These speed-ups can vary from system to system.
 {% endhint %}

 {% hint style="info" %}
-The reason why it doesn't increase every time is that rounding itself has a cost.
-Each bit removal is a small PBS!
-Hence, if a lot of bits are removed, rounding itself could take longer than the bigger TLU afterwards!
+The reason why the speed-up is not increasing with `lsbs_to_remove` is because the rounding operation itself has a cost: each bit removal is a PBS.
+Therefore, if a lot of bits are removed, rounding itself could take longer than the bigger TLU which is evaluated afterwards.
 {% endhint %}

 and displays: